 To add a single course to the academic plan, select the individual course from the Course drop-down, and click Add To Plan.

-To add a course sequence to the plan, click the Multi-Year button, then select a course sequence to add for each subject area displayed.
+To add a course sequence to the plan, click the Multi-Year button, then select a Course Sequence to add for each subject area displayed.
 Current Courses are displayed according to the student's current class schedule.
-The Matching Sequences dropdown will be limited to include only those sequences that contain a matching current course.
+When the View only sequences containing current courses is checked, the Available Sequences dropdown will be limited to include only those Sequences that contain a matching current course.
 If there is no current course, any sequence from that subject area may be selected.
-After selecting the course sequences to add, click Apply the Selection to add the courses to the plan.
+After selecting the course sequences, click Apply the Selection to add the courses to the plan.
+Only future courses will be applied, starting with the next grade level.

 To add courses from Course Request packets, click the Grade button.
 Select a packet to add for each grade level, then click Apply the Selection to apply the courses to the plan.
-The window will remain open allowing you to add several different packets in one sitting.
-Only packets applicable to the student's grade level will be displayed.
+Multiple packets can be chosen.
+Only packets applicable to the student's next grade level will be displayed.

 Courses may be deleted from the plan by hovering over the course in the grid and clicking the x icon.